Whiz Bang Science

 Colorado Springs, CO 80903

 Please make checks payable to "Colorado College."
-Full tuition is $250/$125 for partial scholarship registrants.
 When registering more than one young scientist, it is perfectly fine to submit one check for multiple registrants.
 Please indicate registrant name(s), "WBS" for the program, and a phone # (if there isn't one already on the check) on the memo line so we can credit students correctly, or call if we have a question.

 Whiz Bang Science Program Important Information

 Dates: July 11 - 22, 2016